buerki/WADP/README.md

 The WADP is cross-platform and currently available as beta software.
-It was tested under OS X, Xubuntu Linux, and via Cygwin on Windows 7 and 8 and should work well on any plat- form that can run the bash shell.
+It was tested under OS X, Xubuntu Linux, and via Cygwin on Windows 7 and 8 and should work well on any platform that can run the bash shell.

 *******
+COMPATIBLE SYSTEMS

+The WADP was tested on OS X (v.
+10.8 10.9 and 10.10), Xubuntu (v.
+14.04) and Cygwin (v.
+1.8) under Windows 7 and 8.
+It should run on all platforms on which a bash shell is installed, which includes Windows with the [Cygwin](cygwin.com) package installed.[^1]
+[^1]: The supplied WADP-installer and double-clickable launcher assume that Cygwin is installed in `C:\cygwin` which is the default location.
+For more information regarding Cygwin requirements, see the WADP manual.

+*******
 INSTALLATION

-The WADP was tested on MacOS X (v.
-10.8 and 10.9), Ubuntu Linux (version Xubuntu 14.04) and Cygwin (version 1.7.30), but should run on all platforms on which a bash shell is installed.
-This includes Windows with the [Cygwin](cygwin.com) package installed.
-Generally, all scripts (i.e. the files ending in .sh) should be placed in a location that is in the user's $PATH variable (or the location should be added to the $PATH variable) so they can be called from the command line.
-A good place to put the scripts might be /usr/local/bin or $HOME/bin.

-Detailed instructions of how to do this are given here:

-1. open the Terminal application

-      MacOS X: in Applications/Utilities

-      Ubuntu Linux: via menu Applications>Accessories>Terminal

-      Cygwin: via the link on the desktop to Cygwin Terminal
-2. type: `mkdir /usr/local/bin`	(it may say 'File exists', that's fine)
-3. type: `echo $PATH` (if you can see /usr/local/bin somewhere in the output, move to step 8, if not carry on with the next step)
-4. type: `cd $HOME`
-      type: `cp .profile .profile.bkup` (if it says there no such file, that's fine)
-5. type: `vi .profile`
-6. move to an empty line and press the `i` key, then enter the
-      following: `PATH=/usr/local/bin:$PATH`
-7. press ESC, then type `:wq!`
-8. move into the `WADP` directory.
-This can be done by typing `cd ` (make sure there is a space after `cd ` but don't press return yet) and then dragging the WADP folder onto the Terminal window and pressing return.
-9. type: `sudo cp *.sh /usr/local/bin` (you will need to enter an admin password)

-      Done!

-The installation can be verified by calling each script's help function for the command line of a Terminal window:
+Using the supplied installers:

+For OS X, Xubuntu and Cygwin, installers are provided.
+Inside the WADP directory, double-click on `Xubuntu_installer` (for Xubuntu), `OSX_installer` (OS X) or `Cygwin_installer`/`Cygwin64_installer` (for Cygwin regular and 64-bit installations).[^3]
-1. open a new terminal window
+[^3]: If the double-clickable installers fail to run, open a terminal window and run the `install.sh` instead.

-2. Type `categoriser.sh -h` and hit enter.
-Try the same with `administrator.sh -h`, `reporter.sh -h`, etc.

-3. If the help texts appear, all is in order.

-For further tests, you may wish to run SubString on the test data (see next section)
+These installers replace previous versions of the installed files.
+It may be necessary to log out and log in again before the installation takes effect.
+It should now be possible to launch the WADP by double-clicking on the yellow WADP icon placed on the desktop in in the WADP directory.
+For further details, see the included manual.

 *******
 MANUAL

-A manual detailing the operation of the WADP and a tutorial is supplied as a PDF document in the WADP directory.
+A manual detailing the operation of the WADP, including a tutorial, is supplied as a PDF document in the WADP directory.

 *******
-AUTHOR
+WRITTEN BY

 Andreas Buerki, <buerkiA@cardiff.ac.uk>